flexera-public/policy_templates/operational/azure/azure_migrate/README.md

 - *Azure Subscription ID* - the Azure Subscription ID used for the Azure API Authentication
 - *Azure Migrate Project Name* - The resource name of the Azure Migrate Project where RISC data should be populated

+## Policy Actions

+- Populate an Azure Migrate project with the discovered servers from a RISC Foundations Assessment

 ## Supported Clouds

 - Azure